Community Service Ideas for Kids and Families

 - Make it a part of your family schedule.
 Life is busy!
 Schedule it into the family calendar so that it becomes a family priority.

 - Create your own opportunity.
-Some parents struggle to find community service organizations that allow young children to participate due to age restrictions or other requirements.
+Some parents struggle to find community service ideas for kids or organizations that allow young children to participate due to age restrictions or other requirements.
 Search for opportunities among your friends, neighbors, schools, churches, and other local programs.

 - Think beyond volunteering.
 Show your child a variety of different fields that need volunteers.